RobotecAI/rai/CODE_OF_CONDUCT.md

 The Conduct Team will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 #### Correction

+- Your contact info (so we can get in touch with you if we need to follow up)
+- Date and time of the incident
+- Any links, screen shots, videos, or other media that may help
+- Location of the incident
+- Whether the incident is ongoing
+- Description of the incident
+- Identifying information of the reported person
+- Additional circumstances surrounding the incident
+- Other people involved in or witnesses to the incident and their contact information or description

 - **Example Behavior:** Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
 - **Consequence:** A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.